 - Business software: Organize your operations and stand out from competitors by using cleaning business software like Jobber.
 It’ll also give you more time in your day to work on your business instead of in it.

 - Online payment: E-payments are becoming a more common way to pay in the cleaning industry—in fact, 82% of Americans used online payments in 2021.
-Use credit card processing tools like Jobber Pay to help your clients pay their invoices, fast.
+Use credit card processing tools like Jobber Payments to help your clients pay their invoices, fast.

 Get our free cleaning invoice template